Last Updated on: 10th August 2024, 11:56 pm

 Must try foods

-Speaking of the domestic terminal… if you love rice, there is an ‘experience’ shop that sells Wuchang rice, where you can taste test their cooked Wuchang rice.
-That rice was so delicious, it would be a waste to eat it with normal food.
-The annual production amount is limited because it is only produced in it’s namesake town and no where else, so is on the expensive side, at ¥98 for 2.5kg.
+If you love rice, there is an ‘experience’ shop in the airport that sells Wuchang rice, where you can taste test their cooked Wuchang rice.
+Wuchang rice is unique to the local area and not produced anywhere else in the world and is the most delicious rice in the world in my humble opinon.
+That rice was so delicious, I think rice lovers would agree with me that you can just eat it by itself and it would be a waste to eat it with normal food as part of an ordinary meal.
+The annual production amount is limited because it is only produced in it’s namesake town and no where else, so quite expensive, at ¥98 for 2.5kg.

 OTHER THINGS TO DO IN HARBIN

+Visitors to Central Street can go strolling and window shopping, and admire the Russian style buildings and structures in a Chinese city.
 All along Central Street are shops selling Russian jewelry, ceramics, decorations and traditional local winter hats.
-There is also Russian music.
+Russian music can often be heard.
 During the winter, there are some small ice sculptures here.
-There is a large shopping mall there but I did not go in.
-If you come here, it is better to see the local shops.
-The other shops sell local foods, Russian foods, and also Russian style restaurants.
-If you have time or want to explore more, you can explore some of streets that branch off from Central street on either side.
+Other shops sell local food, Russian food, and also Russian style restaurants.
+If you have time or want to explore more, you can explore some of streets that branch off from Central street on either side or go inside the shopping center here.

 Flood Control Monument/Stalin Park